YMC-22/smart-filter/README.md

 ```

 After that, in the plugin settings, add the new function you registered to the list.
-Building your queries: Check out the <a href="https://developer.wordpress.org/reference/classes/wp_query/" target="_blank">**WordPress WP_Query Codex**</a> for all the different parameters you can use in the your query.
+Building your queries: Check out the **[WordPress WP_Query Codex](https://developer.wordpress.org/reference/classes/wp_query/)** for all the different parameters you can use in the your query.

 ### Support